doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-W` : indicates install and initialize all 'Personal' Neovim configurations

-`-x conf` : indicates install and initialize nvim-starter 'conf' configuration. 'conf' can be one of 'Basic', 'Kickstart', 'NvPak', 'Extralight', 'Opinion', 'StartLsp', 'StartMason', 'Minimal', 'Modular', 'HardHacker', 'PDE', 'StartBase'
+`-x conf` : indicates install and initialize nvim-starter 'conf' configuration. 'conf' can be one of 'Basic', 'Kickstart', 'NvPak', 'Extralight', 'Opinion', 'StartLsp', 'StartMason', 'Minimal', 'Modular', 'HardHacker', 'Modern', 'PDE', 'StartBase'

 `-X` : indicates install and initialize all 'Starter' Neovim configurations